What is Rewilding?

 Rewilding literally means the un-doing of domestication.
 This becomes a difficult thing for many people to understand, as the terms “wild” and “domestic” have diverse meanings and interpretations.
 The evolution of the meaning behind rewilding has been a long and complex one.
 There are two main rewilding movements that are distinct enough from one another to warrant separate wikipedia entries.
 One is in the field of conservation biology and the other arose from the anarcho-primitivist critique of civilization.

-The term simultaneously arose within the anti-civilization, Anarcho-Primitivism, a subculture of anarchism in which so-called “primitive” hunter-gatherers are considered to live in the truest form of anarchy, and civilization is seen as an inherently destructive force.
+The term continued to be used in its original context, within the anti-civilization, Anarcho-Primitivism, a subculture of anarchism in which so-called “primitive” hunter-gatherers are considered to live in the truest form of anarchy, and civilization is seen as an inherently destructive force.
 In the early 2000’s, proponents of these ideas, such as John Zerzan and Kevin Tucker, published a magazine called Green Anarchy that focused on anarcho-primitivism and rewilding.
 Rewilding is the act of returning to the hunter-gatherer lifeway through the abandonment and dismantling of civilization and the systems of domestication.
-This outlook took rewilding further than the conservation movement, and went after the root causes of the anthropocene extinctions; human civilization.
+This outlook took rewilding further than the appropriative conservation movement, and went after the root causes of the anthropocene extinctions; human civilization.
 The premise that civilization will be greatly diminished through an impending “collapse” is central to human rewilding, so far as that it will open up the ability to rewild unencumbered by the control of empire.